 Liquid Staking Statistics

 Lido Finance emerged as the first liquid staking service in December 2020.
 Since then, numerous liquid staking providers have risen to serve users.
-Other large players include Rocket Pool, Binance, and Frax.
-The industry now accounts for 37% of the total value locked in the decentralized finance space.
+Other large players include Jito (Solana liquid staking), Lista (for BNB), and Suilend (for Sui).
+The industry now accounts for 50% of the total value locked in the decentralized finance space.
 Other statistics similarly attest to the strength of the industry.

 Percentage of Total Crypto Assets Currently Staked in Liquid Form.

 Liquid staking displays huge growth potential.
-An estimated $27 Billion is deposited in liquid staking protocols.
-This accounts for just 2% of the entire crypto market capitalization!
+Stakers have deposited an estimated $63.6 billion in liquid staking protocols.

 Growth Rate of Liquid Staking Platforms in the Past Year.

-Liquid staking has steadily grown over the past two years.
-Lido Finance staked ETH, DefiLlama
+Liquid staking has steadily grown over the past four years.
+Growth Rate of Liquid Staking Platforms in the Past Year

 Lido Finance staked ETH, DefiLlama

-What are the Current Trends and Developments in the Field of Liquid Staking?
+Current Trends in the Field of Liquid Staking?

 Liquid staking allows investors to maximize the yield on their staked assets.
 However, the cryptocurrency industry remains nascent and has many risks.
 Make sure to assess the risks of the liquid staking platforms, the underlying promise and volatility of the staked tokens, and the organizations behind the services.